ValenDieguez/RatesAndTarifs/README.md

-# Rate Management API
+# Rates and Tariffs Management API

-A Spring Boot microservice that manages product rates with dynamic currency support and price formatting.
+A Spring Boot microservice that manages product rates and tariffs with dynamic currency support and price formatting.
 This service provides a comprehensive REST API for handling price rates across different products and brands.

 ## Features